 How well can you speak [language]?

 Linguistics being a hobby of mine, I commonly get mistaken for a polyglot.
 Well, I might be one.
 Depends on your definiton of

 I’m a native English speaker, if that wasn’t a given.
-I can converse in elementary Japanese (though slowly and with some weird grammar); I can comprehend Spanish and French to a degree but struggle holding a spoken conversation; and I understand the slightest bit of Portugese and Italian as a carry-over from Spanish.
+I can converse in elementary Japanese (though slowly and with some weird grammar); I can comprehend Spanish and French to a degree but struggle holding a spoken conversation; and I understand the slightest bit of Portugese and Italian primarily as a carry-over from Spanish.

-I can read Arabic, Hebrew, Hellenic and Cyrillic scripts (because why not) but have virtually no comprehension of the languages associated with them.
+I can somewhat read Arabic, Hebrew, Hellenic and Cyrillic scripts (because why not) but have virtually no comprehension of the languages associated with them.
 I’m also learning Hangeul since my girlfriend’s a complete Koreaboo.